Prepare yourselves – you might have to shield your eyes from the cuteness.

 With this attempt, I ignored my own instructions to use opaque tights and went with something a little more sheer, resulting in baby’s scalp being entirely exposed between rows of… what can only be described as the saddest, ugliest pretend hair you’ve ever seen.
 She looks like she’s wearing a cheap, black shammy mop on her head.
 You won’t be surprised to hear that I never posted a tutorial for this one.

-For more funny stuff, check out Robyn’s (wig-free) humor blog at Hollow Tree Ventures!
+For more funny stuff, check out Robyn’s (nearly wig-free) humor blog at Hollow Tree Ventures!